rm93/Awesome-Workflow/README.md

 ### Output

 After running the script several folders are created.
-The output map is the most interesting because here the report.html is stored.
+The output map is the most interesting because it contains all of the results of the workflow.